Machine statuses

 Machine status

-Once you have registered a machine on NodeOps Network, you can log into the provider dashboard and see the status of your machine/s.
+Once you have registered a machine on NodeOps Network, you can log into the Cloud Marketplace and see the status of your machine/s.
 Status changes may be initiated by the provider or the Protocol:

 Status | Description | Active party |